colorlessenergy/colorlessenergy.github.io/_projects/calorie-tracker.md

 ### offline functionality

-All pages and functionality work offline. localStorage is used as a database to store food blocks.
+All pages and functionality work offline.